What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 After several years of rumors and reports, Google announced the release of its own tablet, as well as a cloud-based streaming media device, in June 2012.
 Google has also developed a self-serve Android app creator called App Inventor.
 Though its Android Market has met criticism for its open — some say chaotic — distribution system, it is expected to eclipse Apple’s App Store in terms of the number of applications it offers before the end of 2011.

 Google has made numerous forays into social media since 2003, developing or acquiring social applications like Orkut, Dodgeball, Google Talk, Picasa, Jaiku, OpenSocial, Google Lively, Google Wave, Aardvark, and Google Buzz.
 Google Reader also became a social network, though it was killed with the launch of Google+ — and the service was shut down entirely in 2013.
 In March 2011, Google added a “+1″ button that lets users “vote up” search results.

 In June 2011, Google launched Google+, its most comprehensive social application to date.
 The service grew quickly, reaching 10 million users within three weeks and 90 million users within seven months.
+Google said in February 2014 that Google+ has 540 million monthly users, though almost half do not visit the social network itself.
 It has been criticized, however, for a lack of activity among its users and lack of responsiveness in building features, though Google has disputed that characterization.
+Despite its relative lack of use, the network is important to Google’s collection of social data on its users.
 Google+ was redesigned in April 2012.
 Google launched a Google+ app for Android phones and iPhones in May 2012 and a tablet app the following month.
-Google makes its users’ reviews, ratings, and +1′s available to advertisers through its “shared endorsements” program, launched in 2013.
+Google makes its users’ reviews, ratings, and +1’s available to advertisers through its “shared endorsements” program, launched in 2013.

 Google Wave was released in beta in 2009 and allowed for some opportunities for collaborative reporting and other journalistic functions.
 The Seattle Times, for example, used Google Wave to track developments in a 2009 manhunt in its area.